-According to the constitution, national referendums are required automatically for any revision to the constitution (as happened in 1991 and 2003) and following the impeachment of the president (as in 2007 and 2012).
-In addition, the president can (after consultation with parliament) call for referendums on matters of national interest, as in the case of the 2007 electoral-system referendum and the 2009 referendum on parliamentary reform.
+Score 4 According to the constitution, national referendums are required automatically for any revision to the constitution (as happened in 1991 and 2003) and following the impeachment of the president (as in 2007 and 2012).
+In addition, the president can (after consultation with parliament) call for referendums on matters of national interest, as in the case of the 2007 electoral system referendum and the 2009 referendum on parliamentary reform.
 For referendum results to be legally binding, turnout needs to exceed 30%.
 At the national level, citizens do not have the right to initiate a referendum.
 However, if more than 500,000 citizens support a change to the constitution, parliament can approve a revision, which then must pass a nationwide referendum.
 Citizens can initiate referendums at the county level, but such initiatives are subject to approval by the County Council and are rare.
+No national referendums were undertaken during the period under review.